Antonio Gracias: Relationship with Elon Musk

 Gracias has maintained a close personal and business relationship with Elon Musk spanning more than two decades.
 He was an early investor in Tesla through Valor Equity Partners and served on Tesla's board from 2007 to 2021.
+He has also worked as Tesla's lead independent director.
 He continues to serve on the SpaceX board and is an investor in Neuralink.

 The two men have taken multiple personal and family vacations together, including trips to magician David Copperfield's private island in the Bahamas, and Gracias was a groomsman at the wedding of Musk's brother Kimbal.
 During Musk's acquisition of Twitter in 2022, Gracias served as an enforcer and proxy, communicating Musk's directives to staff.
 Valor Equity Partners has reportedly been in talks with lenders to raise $12 billion for Musk's xAI artificial intelligence company.

 Political donations

+In 2007 and 2012, Gracias donated to presidential primary candidate, Barack Obama.
+In 2007 and 2016, he supported Hillary Clinton in the presidential election.
+In 2020, Gracias contributed nearly $500,000 to Joe Biden’s campaign and the Democratic National Committee.

-Gracias contributed $1 million to Musk's America PAC effort to re-elect Trump in 2024.
+In 2024, Gracias contributed $1 million to Musk's America PAC effort to re-elect Trump.
 During the first half of 2025, Gracias donated $1 million to MAGA Inc., a super PAC that supports Donald Trump.

-Philanthropy and psychedelics advocacy
+Philanthropy

 Gracias has been a significant donor to psychedelics research and advocacy organizations.
-In 2020, he donated $1 million to the Multidisciplinary Association for Psychedelic Studies (MAPS), and in 2023 contributed $16 million to psychedelics research at Harvard University.
 He is part of a broader movement among Silicon Valley investors interested in the therapeutic and commercial potential of psychedelic drugs.
+He donated $1 million to the Multidisciplinary Association for Psychedelic Studies (MAPS) in 2020, and in 2023 contributed $16 million to psychedelics research at Harvard University.
+Gracias funded research at Imperial College London Centre for Psychedelic Research and the Icahn School of Medicine.